Why is my Amazon DynamoDB table being throttled?

-You enabled AWS Application Auto Scaling, but your table is still being throttled
+You activated AWS Application Auto Scaling, but your table is still being throttled

-AWS Application Auto Scaling is not a suitable solution to address sudden spikes in traffic with DynamoDB tables.
+AWS Application Auto Scaling isn't a suitable solution to address sudden spikes in traffic with DynamoDB tables.
 Application Auto Scaling initiates a scale up only when two consecutive data points for consumed capacity units exceed the configured target utilization value within a one-minute span.
 Application Auto Scaling automatically scales the provisioned capacity only when the consumed capacity is higher than target utilization for two consistent minutes.
-Also, a scale down event is initiated when 15 consecutive data points for consumed capacity in CloudWatch are lower than the target utilization.
+Also, a scale-down event is initiated when 15 consecutive data points for consumed capacity in CloudWatch are lower than the target utilization.
 After Application Auto Scaling is initiated, an UpdateTable API call is invoked that might take a couple of minutes to update the provisioned capacity for your DynamoDB table or index.
 Application Auto Scaling requires consecutive data points with higher target utilization values to scale up the provisioned capacity of the DynamoDB table.
 During this period, any requests that exceed the provisioned capacity of the table are throttled.
-Therefore, it's not a best practice to use Application Auto Scaling to handle spiked workloads in DynamoDB.
+Therefore, it's not a best practice to use Application Auto Scaling to handle spiky workloads in DynamoDB and you might consider switching to on-demand mode in that use case.
 For more information, see Managing throughput capacity automatically with DynamoDB auto scaling.

 Your table uses the on-demand capacity mode, but the table is still being throttled

 When the table uses the on-demand capacity mode, the table doesn't throttle as long as the following conditions are true:

 - The access pattern is distributed evenly across partitions to avoid issues related to hot partition.

 - The table doesn't exceed double its previous peak traffic.